llvm/llvm-project/llvm/docs/DirectX/DXILArchitecture.rst

 There are intrinsics that don't map directly to DXIL Ops.
 In some cases an intrinsic needs to be expanded to a set of LLVM IR instructions.
 In other cases an intrinsic needs modifications to the arguments or return values of a DXIL Op.
-This pass (`DXILIntrinsicExpansion.cpp`) handles all the cases where our intrinsics don't have a one to one mapping.
-You should also consider using this pass when the expansion is specific to DXIL so as to keep implementation details out of CodeGen.
-Finally, there is an expectation that we maintain vectors through this pass.
+The `DXILIntrinsicExpansion` pass handles all the cases where our intrinsics don't have a one to one mapping.
+This pass may also be used when the expansion is specific to DXIL to keep implementation details out of CodeGen.
+Finally, there is an expectation that we maintain vector types through this pass.
 Therefore, best practice would be to avoid scalarization in this pass.